VanDung-dev/HieraChain-Consensus/README.md

 HieraChain Consensus is a high-performance, Rust-based blockchain consensus library designed for enterprise and consortium blockchain applications.
 It provides multiple consensus mechanisms, cryptographic security, error mitigation, and seamless Python integration through PyO3 bindings.

-This repository contains the consensus component of the HieraChain ecosystem.
+**This is the official Core Consensus implementation of the HieraChain ecosystem.** While HieraChain (Python) includes its own consensus implementation, this Rust-based version is the recommended choice for production deployments due to its superior performance, memory safety, and zero-copy data transfer capabilities.

 ## Features